Physio Edge podcast

 Category:general -- posted at: 4:25pm AEDT

-When your patient has leg, shoulder or arm pain, how can you identify if their pain is due to neural tissue compression, sensitisation or irritation?
-How can you differentiate whether pain is from neural tissue or local structures like nearby joints, tendons or muscles?
+How can you identify the source of your patients leg, shoulder or arm pain?
+Is it from neural tissue compression, sensitisation or irritation or nearby joints, tendons or muscles?
 What questions and objective tests will help you diagnose a neural tissue pain disorder (NTPD)?

 In this podcast with Dr Toby Hall (Specialist Musculoskeletal Physiotherapist, FACP, PhD), you’ll discover: